 (Hosted by the offices of the President and dean of faculty)

-Join the graduating students, their friends, and families in celebrating their commencement with light hors d'oeuvres, refreshments, and live music.
+Join the graduating students, their friends, and families in celebrating their commencement with light hors d'oeuvres, refreshments, and congratulatory remarks from staff and faculty speaker.

 Please arrive early to ensure good seats.
 There are no tickets.
 Air-conditioned overflow seating is available in the Main Lecture Hall of Franklin Patterson Hall.